evandelacruz/evandelacruz/README.md

-### Welcome to my Github!
+### Welcome to my Github and the evandelacruz repo!

+This is 2 READMEs in one.
+One for my Github profile and the other for the *evandelacruz* repo.

-When I created this repo I did not realze it was ✨ _special_ ✨ (because it shares the same name as my profile) and would therefore house my primary Github README :)
+When I created this repo *evandelacruz/evandelacruz*, I did not realze it was ✨ _special_ ✨ (because it shares the same name as my profile) and would therefore house my primary Github README :)
+I simply named it evandelacruz because that is the name of the server that hosts the deployed website.

 So, this repo actually has the code for a website in it as well.
 The website, http://evandelacruz.com, is meant to serve as a launching point for anyone interested in my software engineering endeavors.
 It is a very simple HTML page.